 - Antipsychotics : Such as phenothiazines

-- Antifungal agents : Such as voriconazole
+- Antifungal agents : such as voriconazole

-- Heart medications : Such as amiodarone
+- Heart medications : How amiodarone

 Management and prevention